jacobschnitty/jacobschnitty/README.md

 - 👋 S'gon on?
 My mates call me Schnitty.
 Crumbed chicken is an Australian delicasy and also it rhymes with my surname.
 - 👀 I’m interested in crafting solutions to people's problems.
-- 🌱 I’m learning programming (Python), designing and printing in 3D (Rhino 8), and electronics.
+- 🌱 I like C and Python, designing and printing in 3D (Rhino 8/ Fusion), and electronics.
-- 💞️ I’m looking to collaborate on IoT or web-based projects.
+- 💞️ Building IoT and web-based projects are my thing.
 - 📫 You can send me a message on Git or email me at jschneider.qut@gmail.com

 <!---